caozhichongchong/QuickVariants/README.md

     --help output this help message
       If no other arguments are given, exit instead of attempting to summarize alignments

-    --version Output the version of QuickVariants
+    --version output the version of QuickVariants
       If no other arguments are given, exit instead of attempting to summarize alignments